macnod/dc-utilities/README.md

 ## read-settings-file (&REST FILEPATHS)
 Accepts one or more parameters, collected in FILEPATHS, that are the names of settings files.
 Reads the settings files in the order provided, with settings in later files overriding settings in earlier files.
 A settings file is a Lisp file with a dc-utilities data structure (see the function ds).
 This function returns a settings data structure.
 Normally, you wouldn't use this function.
 Instead, use the load-settings function at the beginning of your program (or when it needs to reload settings) and then use the setting function to retrieve values.

-## read-time (TAG)
-Reads the time that was marked with the name given in TAG.
-See the mark-time function.

 ## replace-extension (FILENAME NEW-EXTENSION)
 This function replaces the file extension in FILENAME with the file extension provided in NEW-EXTENSION.